 - Check for the Apple Mobile Device USB Driver

-- Right click on it and select properties to find out if it is working properly
+- Right-click on it and select properties to determine if it works properly.

-- Try disabling and enabling if it doesn’t work
+- Try disabling and enabling it if it doesn’t work

 - Finally, uninstall and reinstall if it still doesn’t work.
 You should also uninstall and reinstall the latest version of iTunes if available on your computer.